 European Summer - 4 Weeks

 Are you ready to live another culture and language instead of just learning through textbooks?
-If you think it’s time for a new challenge and an unforgettable adventure, ASSE’s 4-week European Summer Language Programs in France, Spain or Germany may be the answer.
+If you think it’s time for a new challenge and an unforgettable adventure, ASSE’s 4-week European Summer Language Camps in France, Spain or Germany may be the answer.

 These specially-designed courses include structured language study with professional teachers and cultural excursions to surrounding areas of interest.
 You’ll have group recreational activities with some extra time to explore your favourite parts of the local community and culture; the sports, shops, art, food or sunny weather.
 And all the while you’ll live with a local family, giving you the perfect chance to practice the language and pick up on the customs.

 The European Summer Language Camp is ideal to provide you with an inside look into the world of France, Spain or Germany.
 You’ll return with a world of new knowledge and experience.